open-simh/.github/docs/simdocs/simh_doc.md

 enable console buffering and optionally

-> set the buffer size to 'bufsiz'.
+> set the buffer size to ‘bufsiz’.
 The default buffer size is 32768.

 SET CONSOLE TELNET=NOBUFFER disable console buffering